Deir ez-Zor: Protests (2011–2012)

-Partial ISIS takeover
+Partial ISIS takeover (2014–2017)

-By the beginning of 2014, ISIS announced the annexation of the city and a detachment of Syrian Armed Forces remained besieged in a small section of Deir Ez-Zor.
+By the beginning of 2014, ISIS announced the annexation of the city after ousting the FSA and a detachment of Syrian Armed Forces remained besieged in a small section of Deir Ez-Zor.
 The Deir Ez Zor district remained one of the few Syrian Government strongholds in eastern Syria for more than two years.

 ISIS militants launched an offensive in May 2015, capturing Palmyra and cutting off the remaining supply line to Deir ez-Zor.
 The city was then effectively under siege by ISIS, leaving supplies to be solely delivered by transport helicopters.
-ISIS attempted to stop the supplies by daily attacking the Deir Ez-Zor Airbase.
+ISIS attempted to stop the supplies by attacking the Deir Ez-Zor Airbase daily.
 However, their attempts failed due to the presence of the elite Republican Guards of the 104th Airborne Brigade led by Brigadier General Issam Zahreddine.

 From 10 April 2016 to 31 August 2017, the World Food Programme supplied the city with food and essential relief items through a high-altitude airdrop service.
-With a Russian contracted Il-76 aircraft and parachute systems provided by Canada, the USA, and Russia, a total of 8015 pallets with an average weight of 754 kg were dropped into the besieged city of Deir-Ez-Zor.
+With a Russian contracted Il-76 aircraft and parachute systems provided by Canada, the US, and Russia, a total of 8015 pallets with an average weight of 754 kg were dropped into the besieged city of Deir-Ez-Zor.
 Three hundred nine flights were performed during the operational period.

+Assad government control (2017–2024)

-In early September 2017, the Syrian Army, moving from al-Sukhnah, reached the stronghold and joined the besieged garrison.
+In early September 2017, the Syrian Arab Army, moving from al-Sukhnah, reached the stronghold and joined the besieged garrison.
 Shortly after that, the siege of both the city as well as the city's airport were lifted.
 By 3 November 2017, the SAA had fully recaptured the city.
 Concurrently with its operations to capture Deir ez-Zor, the Syrian Army launched a campaign to secure the whole western bank of the Euphrates, which ended on 17 December 2017.

-From 8 September 2017 to 23 March 2019, a military operation east of the Euphrates River led by the Syrian Democratic Forces and the CJTF–OIR took place against the last bastion of the Islamic State in Syria.
+From 8 September 2017 to 23 March 2019, a military operation east of the Euphrates River led by the Syrian Democratic Forces (SDF) and the CJTF–OIR took place against the last bastion of the Islamic State in Syria.
 The campaign ended with a decisive victory for the SDF and its allies, and resulted in the capture of all of ISIL territory in the Deir ez-Zor Governorate after the Battle of Baghuz Fawqani.

 In December 2022, oil workers were killed by ISIS.
+In late August 2023, multiple skirmishes took place between SDF fighters and local Arab tribes which left dozens killed.
+On 6 December 2024, pro-government forces withdrew from the city during the Deir ez-Zor offensive.
+Subsequently, the Syrian Democratic Forces captured the city.

+Following clashes between rebel forces under the Military Operations Command and the SDF, the city ended up in the hands of rebel forces after the SDF withdrew on 11 December 2024.